 One of the highlights at Carnevino is, well, the vino.
-Sommelier Devin Zendel is truly educated in the art of pairing your food and your wine to complement one another.
-His extensive knowledge will ensure your beverage is every bit as good as your food, if not a little more so.
+The sommelier will ensure your beverage is every bit as good as your food, if not a little more so.

 Carnevino is a traditional steakhouse - great wine and great steaks - with the welcome addition of Batali's and Bastianich's trademarks: the freshest produce, handmade pastas, regional Italian cheeses, and other artisan-style ingredients that make dining at Carnevino a pleasure.